computationalgeography/lue/source/doc/domain.md

                     ...

-The HDF5-like fragments shown here are hints for implementating the physical data model.
+The HDF5-like fragments shown here are hints for implementing the physical data model.

 Combining these aspects results in five kinds of time domains.
 These will be described in the folowing subsections, including their inpact on the data model.